taulia/simple-salesforce/docs/index.rst

-.. simple-salesforce documentation master file, created by sphinx-quickstart on Tue Nov 22 19:18:40 2016.
+.. simple-salesforce-2-7 documentation master file, created by sphinx-quickstart on Tue Nov 22 19:18:40 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to simple-salesforce's documentation!
+Welcome to simple-salesforce-2-7's documentation!
 =============================================

 Simple Salesforce is a basic Salesforce.com REST API client built for Python 2.6, 2.7, 3.3, 3.4, 3.5 and 3.6.
 The goal is to provide a very low-level interface to the REST Resource and APEX API, returning a dictionary of the API JSON response.